Pharmacy, MPharm (Hons)

 Why Pharmacy at Swansea

-Pharmacy at Swansea builds on the strengths of the Medical School by adopting an interdisciplinary approach.
-We recognise that Pharmacists, Doctors and Nurses work together in a clinical setting so education and training should reflect this.
+Pharmacy at Swansea University builds on the strengths of the Medical School by adopting an interdisciplinary approach to teaching.
+We recognise that pharmacists work alongside other healthcare professions in a clinical setting, therefore education and training should reflect this.
 You will benefit from our experience and expertise in clinical and life science, research, training and practice, helping you to develop your pharmaceutical practice, science and knowledge.

-It is these strengths and the recognition of the need for scientific rigour and understanding, coupled with a strong focus on patient care and outcomes that allow the Medical School to develop high-quality healthcare professionals to meet the needs of the NHS and patients alike.
+It is these strengths and the recognition of the need for scientific rigour and understanding, coupled with a strong focus on patient care and outcomes, that allow the Medical School to develop high-quality healthcare professionals to meet the needs of employers and patients alike.

 Your Pharmacy Experience at Swansea

 Throughout your course, you will have a high level of structured clinical contact, lecture and lab-based teaching.
-Students will learn across 7 broad themes which have been adapted from the General Pharmaceutical Council's (GPhC's) Indicative Curriculum:
+We teach across 7 broad themes which have been adapted from the General Pharmaceutical Council's (GPhC's) Indicative Curriculum:

 1. Pharmaceutics